Polymath-Saksh/Current-Weather-UI/README.md

-# Current Weather Report using OpenWeatherMap API
+# Current Weather Forcast using OpenWeatherMap API

-This program utilizes the OpenWeatherMap Geocoding API to convert a city name to its corresponding latitude and longitude coordinates.
+This project utilizes the OpenWeatherMap Geocoding API to convert a city name to its corresponding latitude and longitude coordinates.
 It provides a simple way to retrieve the geographic information of a city using the OpenWeatherMap service.

 ## Usage